ian-pvd/ian-pvd.github.io/_posts/2019-11-14-casting-php-variable-types.md

 ## Type Checking

-Working with TypeScript emphasized the importance of types.
+Working with TypeScript has emphasized the importance of variable types.
 Javascript is full of [weird typecasting bugs](https://github.com/denysdovhan/wtfjs?tab=readme-ov-file#-examples){:target="_blank"} but TypeScript guards against this.
 In PHP, strict comparisons are considered a best practice.

-For instance, maybe a plugin is expected to return a string value but returns `null` when nothing is found.
-But your theme is expecting booleans whenever it checks for style options.
+For example, you might expected a plugin to return a string value, but it returns `null` instead when nothing is found.
+Your theme is expecting booleans whenever it checks for style options.

 ```php
 function pvd_get_style() {